-TORONTO – December 20, 2012 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Suzanne Buffam (Canada), Mark Doty (US) and Wang Ping (China) are the judges for the 2013 Griffin Poetry Prize.*
+TORONTO – September 25, 2013 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Robert Bringhurst (Canada), Jo Shapcott (UK), and C.D.
+Wright (US) are the judges for the 2014 Griffin Poetry Prize.

 All three judges understand the importance of the Griffin Poetry Prize’s international reach and may consequently call in books of English language poetry from around the world.

 The shortlisted books (four International and three Canadian) will be announced on Tuesday, April 8, 2014 at a press conference in Toronto, Canada.

 The Griffin Trust For Excellence In Poetry is pleased to announce that the Shortlist Readings will take place in Koerner Hall at The Royal Conservatory in the TELUS Centre for Performance and Learning, on Wednesday, June 4, 2014.